John school: Origin

-Before the origin of John schools, officials were mainly concerned with finding and arresting the sex workers themselves.
-This strategy was inefficient in diminishing the occurrence of prostitution as when workers would get arrested, they would often have to pay a fine which would force them to turn to prostitution to pay for it.
-Also, a conviction would appear on their record which would make it difficult to find work outside of the sex trade, forcing them to resort back to it for a living.
-Realizing that their practices weren’t working, officials decided to focus on targeting the buyers of sex work.
+Before the origin of john schools, officials were mainly concerned with finding and arresting sex workers themselves.
+This strategy was inefficient in diminishing the occurrence of prostitution, as when workers would get arrested, they would often have to pay a fine which would force them to turn to prostitution to pay for it.
+A conviction would also appear on their record which would make it difficult to find work outside of the sex trade, forcing them to resort back to it for a living.
+Officials realized their practices were largely ineffective, and decided to focus on targeting the buyers of sex work.
 By decreasing the demand of the sex trade, sex workers would be left with no business and forced to turn to something else for work.
-One of the steps in this new plan was the creation of John schools.
+One of the steps in this new plan was the creation of john schools.
 By educating buyers about the dangers and harms of prostitution, they would turn away from engaging in the trade.
-Officials believed these buyers, also known as Johns, would be very receptive to the education as they were normal people and not the typical criminal.
+Officials believed these buyers, also known as johns, would be very receptive to the education as they were normal people and not the typical criminal.

-An additional cause for the creation of John schools was community concerns about the influx and visibility of street prostitution in their areas.
-The occurrence of the sex trade led to increased drugs and violence, more traffic and trash, such as used condoms, needles, and alcoholic bottles, littering the streets.
+An additional cause for the creation of john schools was community concerns about the influx and visibility of street prostitution in their areas.
+The presence of the sex trade led to increased drugs and violence, more traffic and trash, such as used condoms, needles, and alcoholic bottles, littering the streets.
 Communities complained that prostitution was harming the business of local companies and the quality of life of residents of the area.
-With families making up a large proportion of residents in these areas, one of the biggest concerns heard was the fact that they had to raise their children around so much crime and violence.
+With families making up a large proportion of residents in these areas, one of the biggest concerns heard was that they had to raise their children around so much crime and violence.
 With sights of pimps beating prostitutes and people engaging in oral sex out in plain sight during all hours of the day, parents urged the police to clean up the streets.
 In response, police increased the number of officers in these communities and prohibited offenders of sex-related crimes from being presented in prostitution-filled areas.
-These actions did little to improve these areas so John schools were created as an alternative.
+These actions did little to improve these areas, so john schools were created as an alternative.